-Ex-congressman wins Hawaii Democratic primary for Congress
+Ex-congressman wins Hawaii Democratic primary for US House

 The candidates spanned the political spectrum of Hawaii’s Democratic Party.

-Case represented the conservative end, expressing concerned about the federal debt and deficits.
+Case represented the conservative end, expressing concern about the federal debt and deficits.
 He was a member of the Blue Dog Democrat caucus during his last stint in Congress.

 Ing stood for the progressive wing.
 Ing and fellow candidate Beth Fukumoto, a 35-year-old former Republican and outspoken Trump critic, frequently spoke about the punishingly high cost of living in the islands and the need for reforms to help young people afford to stay in the state.